IQ404/study-notes/README.md

 Note that there is also a default texture object.
 When calling `glBindTexture(GL_TEXTURE_2D, 0)`, it actually associates the default texture object with the active texture unit.

 Texture object stores states representing the texture parameters associated with it.
-Note that those states are NOT stored in texture units.
+Note that those states are NOT stored in texture units. (possible [reference](https://computergraphics.stackexchange.com/a/7846))

 ## Basic abstraction of texture